nescioquid/dotfiles/README.md

 First, make this repo publicly visible.

 Then, run the following commands, _separately_ (testing with Ubuntu on WSL2 has routinely failed as a single command, for whatever reason).
-The first makes some temporary directories, clones this repo into them, and sources a `.sh-config_aliases` that contains the prerequisite commands:
+The first makes some temporary directories, clones this repo into them, and sources a `.sh-config_aliases` file that contains the prerequisite commands:

 ```shell
 mkdir ~/.custom/ &&